 Gara Releases Leg Study on School Cuts; Calls For Strong School Support That Students Deserve

-Legislative Report Shows State Support for Schools Has Fallen $120 Million Since 2015 When
+Legislative Report Shows State Support for Schools Has Fallen $120 Million Since 2015 When Adjusted for Inflation

 As teachers and school districts battle over fair pay, a legislative report shows a big culprit is falling state funds for public education.
 According to that report, “when adjusted for inflation, the total Foundation Formula funding has decreased in terms of buying power by nearly $120 million since 2015.”
 Alaska teachers and school districts are currently in contract negotiations that so far have not resulted in what many teachers rightly regard as fair pay and benefits.